You Are What You Love

 Cornelius Plantinga Jr., president emeritus, Calvin Theological Seminary; author of Reading for Preaching: The Preacher in Conversation with Storytellers, Biographers, Poets, and Journalists

-Christianity Today 2017 Book Award Winner
+Christianity Today 2017 Book Award (Award of Merit, Spiritual Formation)

 "Twenty years from now, we will still be referencing You Are What You Love.
 Smith takes apart both the overly cerebral view of spirituality and the overly emotive view.
 His articulation of virtue as rooted in habits, which are rooted in affections, which are rooted--still deeper--in worship, is precisely right.
 The book is provocative and practical, and churches should follow its direction."